The Google Curse: Too Much Information Too Easily Found

 Searching for Information

 If you can learn the art of the keyword search, along with a handful of other Google tricks and tips, you can usually find what you need, or at least where to look next.
-But the whole “universe at your fingertips” is unhelpful in this sense: what you’ll actually find when you look is strangely limited.
+But the whole ‘universe at your fingertip’ is unhelpful in this sense: what you’ll actually find when you look is strangely limited.

-With such a crushing amount of information out there, even Google has to wave the white flag and ask for some help in finding information via massive servers, bots, spiders and even their social media platform Google+.
+With such a crushing amount of information out there, even Google has to wave the white flag and ask for some help in finding information via massive servers, bots, web crawl spiders, video algorithms, and social media channels.
 Some content designers have learned how to get their content discovered, while others have not.

 This presents a challenge.